YarikRevich/hide-seek-server/docs/README.md

 ```
 $ make

-#If you want to install it as an executable
+#The default installation type is executable, it
+#means that there will be installed only executable file
+#which you should manage to run

-$ make install --executable
+$ make install

-#If you want to install it as a service
+#If you want to install it as a service run
-$ make install --service
+$ make install installation_type=service
 ```